Skip to content

 How old do you have to be, and what will young drivers pay?

 The usual minimum is 21 years old, with your licence held for at least a year, though some local agencies set the bar at 23.
-If you are under 25, budget for a young-driver surcharge on top of the daily rate, and expect to be steered away from larger or premium cars.
+If you’re under 25, budget for a young-driver surcharge on top of the daily rate, and expect to be steered away from larger or premium cars.
 As a real example, Hertz Romania charges a young-driver fee for the 21-24 bracket (on the order of nine to ten euros a day, capped), and other suppliers price it their own way.

 These numbers are supplier-specific and they move, so treat “21, sometimes 23, under-25 pays extra” as the shape of it rather than a promise.
 The practical move is to filter for your age when you compare, because a car that looks cheap can gain a chunk once the surcharge is added, and the gap between two suppliers on that one line can be bigger than the difference in the headline price.